Giving gratitude and thinking well. A mindful lifestyle for children.

 He was also invited by the Superintendent to be on the county’s Mindfulness Initiative to get these mindful programs into schools, and to be the keynote speaker at the 2021 Broward Mental Health Summit.

 Adam is proud to have become a youth mental health education advocate, and travels around to schools speaking to kids, teens, and adults about the benefits of mindfulness and social emotional learning, which we believe are important life skills.
-He is a Posse Scholar for the Syracuse University Newhouse School Class of 2026, majoring in Broadcast and Digital Journalism and minoring in both Sports Management and Mindfulness and Contemplative Studies.
+He serves as a part of the inaugural fellowship cohort for the Kevin Love Fund, a non-profit organization that focuses on inspiring people to live their healthiest lives and is working to get mental health curriculum into schools.
+Adam is also a Posse Scholar for the Syracuse University Newhouse School Class of 2026, majoring in Broadcast and Digital Journalism and minoring in Psychology.
+Read about his first book for teens, Stress Less: Mindfulness for Teens, Here.

 Thank you so much for all of your support and joining us in this journey to heal the world and make it a better place for our kids by helping them learn to cope with stress and emotions.
 You can join us on all social media platforms including Facebook, Instagram, Twitter, Pinterest, LinkedIn, and YouTube, all @wufshanti.